Advanced Features

 Caching

-Steps are automatically cached based on their inputs.
+Steps are automatically cached based on their code, inputs and other factors.
 When a step runs, ZenML computes a hash of the inputs and checks if a previous run with the same inputs exists.
 If found, ZenML reuses the outputs instead of re-executing the step.

 You can control caching behavior at the step level: